 Wampum Lake Woods

-Now the newest Illinois nature preserve, this location has always been a popular fishing lake.
+This location has always been a popular fishing lake.
 Get your family hooked on fishing or simply take advantage of the four large groves available for picnicking.
-Some bathroom facilities may be closed or require masks to enter.

 Centennial Park